DavidHostaux/dho_documentation/source/index.rst

 Welcome
 *******

-You are on the documentation for Dho_web
+You are on the documentation for DHo development

 Here is the different think you can find: